MohamedSabith97/Functional-Doc_HRM/New_Format.md

     **2- Request Date,**

-    - Required the Date of Request on Vacation.
+    - Required the Date of Request for Vacation.

     **3- Return Date,**

-    - Required the Date of Return on Vacation.
+    - Required the Date of Return from Vacation.

     **4- Travel Date,**

-    - Required the Date of Travel on Vacation.
+    - Required the Date of Travel for Vacation.

     **5- Last Working Date,**